liftoff/HumanInput/README.rst

 listenEvents
 ^^^^^^^^^^^^

-HumanInput will add event listeners to the given element (first argument to ``HumanInput()``) for all the events given via the ``listenEvents`` setting.
+HumanInput will add event listeners to the given element (first argument to ``HumanInput()``) for all the (browser) events given via the ``listenEvents`` setting.
 So if you wanted HumanInput to only listen for mouse events you could do something like this:

 .. code-block:: javascript